KWOG

-KWOG (channel 57) is a religious television station licensed to Springdale, Arkansas, United States, serving Northwest Arkansas as an owned-and-operated station of the Daystar Television Network.
-The station's transmitter is located west of Springdale.
+KWOG (channel 57) is a religious television station licensed to Springdale, Arkansas, United States, serving Northwest Arkansas.
+The station is owned by the Daystar Television Network.
+KWOG's transmitter is located west of Springdale.

 History

 Prior to March 2, 2007, the station aired SafeTV with the callsign KSBN-TV, owned by Total Life Community Educational Foundation.

 Subchannels

 The station's signal is multiplexed: